 Sous vide is a popular cooking technique that many home and professional chefs alike use in their kitchens and fine-dining restaurants.

 Sous Vide means “under vacuum” in French.
 This cooking method involves sealing the ingredients in a vacuum-sealed bag in a bath of warm cooking liquid.
 In sous vide, it is always water that is used.
-Because the food is sealed using more exotic liquids is pointless.
+The food is sealed in a bag therefore using more exotic liquids is pointless.

 Sous Vide works by precisely controlling the temperature of the water and cooking the food over a long period.